nicknonnen/nicknonnen.github.io/Darspatialanalysis/dar_spatialreport.md

 The first step to this analysis was obtaining data from the Resilience Academy ...

+Next, I created new tables in my personal schema containing building and greenspace information. talk about what I considered greenspace

+Then, I created the buffer zones around each greenspace point in the city.
+I chose the arbitrary distance of 500m to create these buffers.

+Next, I distinguished which buildings were inside and outside the buffer zones.

+Then, I calculated the total city area inside each of the 42 buffer zones.

+Next, I joined the building points and polygons,

 ## Results

 Here is a map [summarizing population density distribution in relation to green space in Dar es Salaam.](/Darspatialanalysis/assets/)